18 Songs About New Beginnings and Starting Over That Will Inspire You

 ‘We’ve Only Just Begun’ is one of the most popular songs about new beginnings ever recorded.
 No surprise then that it’s also a popular ‘first dance’ at weddings, thanks to its theme of living in harmony and togetherness.

-Featuring the clarinet and piano (that became the hallmark of The Carpenters), it reached number two in the US charts, selling over a million copies.
+Featuring the clarinet and piano (which became the hallmark of The Carpenters), it reached number two in the US charts, selling over a million copies.

 ‘We’ve Only Just Begun’ was originally written for a bank commercial in the US (Crocker Bank).
 More recently, it was used in 2007 horror movie ‘1408’ where the song marks the beginning of the terrifying ordeal (played by the brilliant John Cusack).

-Shallou (Joe Boston) is an L.A.-based producer and singer who makes ambient, house melodies with soulful vocals reminscent of Chet Faker, Bonobo, and at times, Justin Vernon (Bon Iver).
+Shallou (Joe Boston) is an L.A.-based producer and singer who makes ambient, house melodies with soulful vocals reminiscent of Chet Faker, Bonobo, and, at times, Justin Vernon (Bon Iver).

 The words ask for forgiveness: ‘change your mind, ’cause I wasn’t thinking right, we can begin at the top’.